MarcoIeni/release-plz/README.md

 Once you have merged it, you can then use a command like `cargo workspaces publish` to publish the changes.

+In this way you can have a fully automated release pipeline.
+This means you can easily release changes more frequently, without the fear of doing typo or other subtle manual mistakes.

 ## Installation

 ### Requirements